theblindbeetle/python_crash_course/Part I/Chapter 2 - Variables and Simple Data Types/chapter2.md

 ```

 ### Avoiding Syntax Errors with Strings
-It's important to consider the text erquirements, for example if we need to use an apostrophe within the text it's better to use double quote.
+It's important to consider the text requirements, for example if we need to
+use an apostrophe within the text it's better to use double quote.
 if single quote is used, it will end the message where it finds the apostrophe.
 ```commandline
 # REFER TO: apostrophe.py